 The highly durable, impact-resistant fiber shell case; scratch-resistant sapphire crystal dial window and a black nylon strap that composes this watch makes for a tough exterior.
 And it’s reinforced with 30 meter-water resistance.

 It runs with a 3-jewel quartz movement.
-For reading the time in the dark, MaraGlo photoluminescent paint is applied in the hands and markers.
+For reading the time in the dark, MaraGlo photoluminescent paint is applied to the hands and markers.

 Best Field Watches Under $500